Exploring universal and non-universal regimes of trimers from three-body interactions in one-dimensional lattices: Results

 We study $P(M)$ as a function of $V$ for a fixed $U=-2.5t$ in Figure \ref{fig2} for (a) the GS trimers and (b) the ES trimers.

 The size of the GS trimer evolves with $V$ from small ($\langle M \rangle \approx 3$) to large ($\langle M \rangle > 3$) (Figure \ref{fig2}(a)), see also the dotted line in Figure \ref{fig1}.
 This crossover behavior is characterized by a shift in the maximum of $P(M)$ to larger values.
-In comparison, the ES trimer is much more extended, however its spread also grows with $V$ (Figure \ref{fig2}(b)).
-That these bound states extend over several lattice sites is an indication of universality in the sense that the binding energy depends only on the two-body $a_2$ and three-body $a_3$ scattering lengths \cite{3bodyNishida}.
+In comparison, the ES trimer is much more extended, however its spread also grows with $V$ (Figure \ref{fig2}(b)). \btext{That these bound states extend over large distances (Figure \ref{fig3})} is an indication \btext{that their physics is amenable to a continuum description insensitive to the lattice details with few universal parameters (two-body $a_2$ and three-body $a_3$ scattering lengths) as developed in \cite{3bodyNishida,Ludo,1D3B2}.}

 To corroborate this picture, we study the binding energy $E_B$ of the trimer bound states.
-In Figure \ref{fig3}, we plot $E_B$ along with $\langle M \rangle$ and its spread for the GS (blue) and ES (salmon) trimers as a function of $V$ for an exemplary $U=-2.5t$ at $K=0$.
+In Figure \ref{fig4}, we plot $E_B$ along with $\langle M \rangle$ and its spread for the GS (blue) and ES (salmon) trimers as a function of $V$ for an exemplary $U=-2.5t$.
 As expected, for $V<0$, $E_B$ (solid line) of the GS trimer grows with $\abs{V}$, saturating at the smallest possible size of $M= 2$ with essentially no spread.
 For repulsive $V>0$, the binding energy decreases, asymptotically approaching $E_B \approx 0.0225t$ (horizontal solid line), and both $\langle M \rangle$ and its spread increase, saturating at $\langle M \rangle \approx 10.14$.
-Intriguingly, we find the same asymptotic behavior for the ES trimer as $V \rightarrow -\infty$ (we have verified this numerically).
+Intriguingly, we find the same asymptotic behavior for the ES trimer as $V \rightarrow -\infty$ (we have verified this numerically). \btext{From this, we see that the universal trimers behave with no sensitivity to $V$ in the large $|V|>>t$ limits; the trimer's structure and binding energy are nearly unaffected by variations in $V$, and thus its behavior can be analyzed by considering a continuum description insensitive to the microscopic parameters.}